jpettersson/airport_events/README.md

 ]
 ```

-When disconnected_at is null it means the network is still connected or a disconnect event was never sent.
+Note: When disconnected_at is null it means the network is still connected or a disconnect event was never sent.